kamorrissey/pic-lcd-demo/README.md

 # pic-lcd-demo

-(This project is still being set up.
-Don't count on anything in it yet.)

-Demonstration of driving a multiplexed LCD segment display using the LCD module of a PIC16LF19156 MCU.
+Demonstration of driving a multiplexed LCD segment display using the LCD driver module of a PIC16LF19156 MCU.
 Includes two versions of another PIC-based circuit, a poor person's AC square wave generator to use to test an LCD segment display.

 # Contents